fordsfords/lgr/README.md

 Some might prefer that restarting mid-day should simply start appending to the existing log file, and only overwrite on a midnight crossing.
 I can see how this would be a useful feature, but it is not implemented.

+#### Overflow vs. File Size Drops

+Overflows (writing logs too fast) and file size drops are similar in that messages are lost and counts are maintained of the number of lost messages.
+However, a log that overflows returns an error, whereas a log that is dropped due to file size returns success.
+Ideally file size drops would also return an error.

+However, the log API does not have reliable visibility of file size drops.
+For example, suppose that the file size is close to the limit, and there are several messages in the log queue.
+When a new log message is enqueued, the file size is not yet exceeded, so it returns success.
+But as log messages are dequeued, the file size can be exceeded, such that the successful message is dropped.

 ### Not For Everybody